Our campaign to end breed specific legislation (BSL)

 The Minister for Animal Welfare, Lord Goldsmith, responded to the Petitions Committee, outlining the government's latest position on reforming breed specific legislation.
 Read the minister's response.

 Why the law needs to change

-We believe the law, which unfairly penalises well-behaved dogs, places too much focus on what a dog looks like and by doing so has torn much-loved pets away from their families and also failed to protect the public from irresponsible dog owners.
+The law unfairly punishes well-behaved dogs and focuses too much on what a dog looks like.
+It has torn much-loved pets away from their families and has failed to protect the public from irresponsible dog owners.